First to be recognized by the Information Processing Society of Japan!

 The TOSBAC 3400, which has been certified as a "Heritage of Information Processing Technology," was developed based on the KT Pilot, Japan's first microprogrammable control computer.Dr.
 Hiroshi Hagiwara, former director of the KCG Institute for Informatics and the first dean of KCGI, Japan's first IT professional graduate school, was in charge of the basic design of the KT Pilot and software development when he was a professor at Kyoto University's Faculty of Engineering, and developed the "TOSBAC 3400" together with the current Toshiba Corporation.

-With the rapid evolution of computer technology, the transition of information processing equipment is also rapid.As well as the purpose of the new establishment of the certification system of the Information Processing Society of Japan, we believe it is necessary to preserve and utilize technologies and products that have important significance that should be passed on to the next generation.Therefore, we plan to create an opportunity for many people to see these valuable computers that have been active in education for the past 45 years.First of all, to commemorate the accreditation, an exhibition will be held in the school building soon.
+With the rapid evolution of computer technology, the transition of information processing equipment also rapidly developed.Similar to the purpose of the Information Processing Society of Japan's establishment of the new accreditation system, Tohoku University believes that it is necessary to preserve and utilize technologies and products that have important significance and should be passed on to the next generation.For this reason, we plan to provide many people with opportunities to see these valuable computers that have played an active role in education over the past 45 years.First of all, we are planning to hold an exhibition in our school building soon to commemorate the certification.